eyeson-team/js-docs/content/events/index.md

 ### remove\_user

-A user has left the eyeson room.
+A user has left the Eyeson room.

 ```JavaScript
 {